cedadev/ipcc_ddc_site/ddc_anon-download_terms.md

 <h2>Proper use of data</h2>

-Access to this data is free and unrestricted.
-If the data is to be used for any publication we encourage registration, so that you may be notified of any changes.
+<p>Access to this data is free and unrestricted.
+If the data is to be used for any publication
+we encourage registration, so that you may be notified of any changes. </p>

-When the data is used in publications, proper credit should be given to the data producers.
+<p>When the data is used in publications, proper credit should be given to the data producers.</p>

 <h2>Privacy</h2>